Recruiting

 When can college water polo coaches contact recruits?

-For NCAA Division 1 water polo, recruiting communication is generally tied to June 15 after the athlete sophomore year.
-Families should verify the latest NCAA and school-specific rules because calendars can change.
+For NCAA Division I water polo, recruiting communication is generally tied to June 15 after an athlete’s sophomore year.
+Families should verify the latest NCAA and school specific rules because calendars can change.

 2